The Neurodynamic Assessment for Decision-Making

 Neuroeconomics

 We combine neuroscience, psychology, and economics to predict the most crucial aspect of behavior: decision-making.
-This multidisciplinary approach provides unmatched precision.

 Computational Analysis